laurenskling/moment-treeshaking/README.md

+# intro

+this package is created for a discussion at https://github.com/webpack/webpack/issues/3128 about momentJS it's locale files being bundled in webpack.

+# project

 `npm run dev` starts the dev server at `localhost:8000`, you'll see the dutch date.

 Running `npm run build` and opening the index.html will give you the english date, although we've set locale to `nl`.